-Premium on Issue of Shares Arising from Employee Share Options Total

-Balance at January 1, 2021 \$ 1,114,427 \$ 17,287 \$ 1,131,714

-Issuance of ordinary shares under employee

-share options 1,035 1,035

-Balance at December 31, 2021 1,115,462 17,287 1,132,749

-Share-based payment - 31,949 31,949

-Issuance of ordinary shares under employee

-share options 3,091 3,091

-Balance at December 31, 2022 \$ 1,118,553 \$ 49,236 \$ 1,167,789

-c.
+Premium on Issue of Shares Arising from Employee Share Options Total Balance at January 1, 2021 \$ 1,114,427 \$ 17,287 \$ 1,131,714 Issuance of ordinary shares under employee share options Balance at December 31, 2021 Share-based payment Issuance of ordinary shares under employee 1,035 1,115,462 17,287 31,949 1,035 1,132,749 31,949 share options 3,091 3,091 Balance at December 31, 2022 \$ 1,118,553 \$ 49,236 \$ 1,167,789 c.
 Retained earnings and dividend policy

 Under the Company's articles of incorporation (the "Articles"), where the Company made a profit in a fiscal year, the profit shall be first utilized for paying taxes, offsetting accumulated losses of previous years, setting aside as legal reserve 10% of the remaining profit, however, when the statutory surplus reserve has exceeded 50% of the total capital, it may not be set aside any more.
-When the special surplus reserve is set aside in accordance with Article 41 of the Securities and Exchange Law, the insufficient amount of the "net amount of other equity deductions accumulated in the previous period" shall be set aside the same amount of special surplus reserve from the undistributed earnings of the previous period before the distribution of earnings, Items other than the current after tax net profit are included in the current undistributed earnings.
+When the special surplus reserve is set aside in accordance with Article 41 of the Securities and Exchange Law, the insufficient amount of the "net amount of other equity deductions accumulated in the previous period" shall be set aside the same amount of special surplus reserve from the undistributed earnings of the previous period before the distribution of earnings, Items other than the current after tax net profit added to the current after tax net profit are included in the current undistributed earnings.
 Setting aside or reversing a special reserve in accordance with the laws and regulations, and then any remaining profit together with any undistributed retained earnings shall be used by the Company's board of directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for the distribution of dividends and bonuses to shareholders.
 For the policies on the distribution of employees' compensation and remuneration of directors after the amendment, refer to "Employees' compensation and remuneration of directors" in Note 20 (g).

-Considering that the Company is in a period of operational growth, taking into account the interests of the Company's shareholders and long-term capital and business planning, no more than 90% of the accumulated distributable earnings should be distributed as dividends, out of which no less than 10% of the total dividends distributed should be in the form of cash dividends.
+Considering that the Company is in a period of operational growth, taking into account the interests of the company's shareholders and long-term capital and business planning, no more than 90% of the accumulated distributable earnings should be distributed as dividends, out of which no less than 10% of the total dividends distributed should be in the form of cash dividends.
 If the Company has no distributable earnings for the year, or if there are earnings but the amount of earnings is much lower than that distributed in the previous year, or considering the Company's financial, business and operational factors, the Company may distribute all or part of the earnings in accordance with the law or regulations of the competent authorities.

-The appropriations of earnings for 2021 and 2020 which had been approved in the shareholders in their meetings on June 23, 2022 and July 1, 2021, respectively, were as follows:
+The appropriations of earnings for 2021 and 2020. which had been approved in the shareholders' meetings on June 23, 2022 and July 1, 2021, respectively, were as follows: